-When Sara Oswalt of Purveyor Design first walked into this sprawling 1960s East Hampton house, it had been meticulously renovated but was bathed in coastal blues and nautical nods—a fitting theme for a beach retreat but perhaps an overly obvious one.
-A weekend home for a couple in their 40s, the five-bedroom, five-bath house had all the makings of an idyllic Long Island summer home: a shingled exterior, a pool house, two fireplaces, and tons of natural light; it just needed a push in the right direction.
+When Sara Oswalt of Purveyor Design first walked into this sprawling 1960s East Hampton house, it had been meticulously renovated but was bathed in coastal blues and nautical nods—a fitting theme for a beach retreat, but perhaps an overly obvious one.
+Designed as a weekend home for a couple in their 40s, the five-bedroom, five-bath house had all the makings of an idyllic Long Island summer abode: a shingled exterior, a pool house, two fireplaces, and tons of natural light; it just needed a push in the right direction.

-Despite the enchanting setting, an extensive renovation process had left the couple disenchanted and they needed a fresh pair of eyes to make the space feel like a home in time for their newborn’s arrival.
-That’s when they called on Oswalt to help infuse their home with a warm and layered feel.
+Despite the picturesque setting, an extensive renovation process had left the couple disenchanted, and they needed a fresh pair of eyes to make the space feel like a home in time for their newborn’s arrival.
+That’s when they called on Oswalt to help infuse it with a warm and layered feel.
 “The idea was to create something that felt beachy and casual but elevated and different and wasn’t afraid to mix,” the designer told Domino.

 To step away from the coastal theme that swathed the home, Oswalt focused on creating a space that effortlessly mixed Scandinavian vintage modernism, Japanese hints, and traditional elements.
-“My early main focus was to warm the place up because all of the whites and blues made the place feel very cold.
-Instead, I focused on bringing in warm hues and softness.”
-Ahead, the designer shares her top tips for layering history into a home.
+Here’s how she layered history into the seaside retreat:

 A beachside home doesn’t need to be filled with starfish accents and boat anchors.
-While the house already had a shingled exterior and lots of blue accents, Oswalt worked on infusing the space with warm colors and vintage pieces.
-“I struggled with finding a way to remind the guest that they were at the beach without using clichéd beach house things,” she told Domino.
-“We wanted a colored sofa, and I desperately wanted to stay away from blues since they were already in most of the house, so we ended up going with pink.”
+Oswalt worked on infusing the space with warm colors.
+“I struggled with finding a way to remind guests that they were at the beach without using clichéd beach-house things,” she says.
+“We wanted a colored sofa, and I desperately wanted to stay away from blues, since they were already in most of the house, so we ended up going with pink.”

 Add Lots of Soft Textures